Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Analysis of the Constrained Optimal Control Problem

 Evaluating \eqref{eq:22} at $t=t_i^m$, we have $p_i(t_i^m)=\frac{1}{6}a_i\cdot(t_i^m)^3+\frac{1}{2}b_i\cdot(t_i^m)^2+c_i\cdot t_i^m+d_i.$ Substituting \eqref{eq:b_i} and \eqref{eq:c_i} in the above equation and solving for $a_i$, we have

-For $t_i^m>0$, we have a non-positive constant of integration $a_i$, if $(v_i(t_i^0) \cdot t_i^m-(p_i(t_i^m)-p_i(t_i^0)))<0$.
+Since $t_i^m>0$, we have a non-positive constant of integration $a_i$, if $(v_i(t_i^0) \cdot t_i^m-(p_i(t_i^m)-p_i(t_i^0)))<0$.
 From Corollary \ref{cor:2} and Remark \ref{rem:2}, a non-positive $a_i$ indicates a negative slope for $u_i^*(t)$, which implies that $u_i^*(t)$ is a linearly decreasing acceleration, and the proof is complete.
-The second part of Lemma \ref{lem:2} can be proved following similar steps, hence it is omitted. \end{proof}
+The second part of Lemma \ref{lem:2} can be proved following similar steps, hence it is omitted. \end{pf}